Feature Flags: From Concept to Cultural Revolution

 Feature Flag Administration

 As web application developers, we generally communicate with the database anytime we need to gather information about the current request.
-These external calls are fast; but, they do carry an overhead.
+These external calls are fast; but, they do have some overhead.
 And, the more calls that we make to the database while processing a request, the more latency we add to the response-time.

-In accordance with this, feature flag implementations work using an in-memory "rules engine" which allows feature flag state to be "queried" without having to communicate with an external storage provider.
+In order to minimize this cost, most feature flag implementations use an in-memory rules engine which allows feature flag state to be queried without having to communicate with an external storage provider.
 This keeps the processing time blazing fast!
-So fast, in fact, that you should be able to query for feature flag state as many times as you need to without ever having to worry about latency.
+So fast, in fact, that you should be able to query for feature flag state as many times as you need to without having to worry about latency.

 Aside: Obviously, all processing adds some degree of latency; but, the in-memory feature flag processing—when compared to a network call—should be considered negligible.

 But, when you can't go back to the database to get more information, all targeting must be done using the information at hand.
-Which means, in order to target based on a given data-point, said data-point must be provided to the feature flag state negotiation process.
+Which means, in order to target based on a given data-point (such as a user's role or subscription plan), said data-point must be provided to the feature flag state negotiation process.

 Consider this function: